AdaptSim: Task-Driven Simulation Adaptation for Sim-to-Real Transfer: Experiments

-To answer Q2, we compare AdaptSim with LearnInTarget and UDR+Target with different number of real data budget.
+\textbf{Pushing task.} We compare AdaptSim with LearnInTarget and UDR+Target with different number of real data budget.
 With enough data, LearnInTarget and UDR+Target should achieve high reward in the target environment.
 We do not compare with Sys-ID baselines here since Sec.~\ref{subsec:result-task-performance} shows they typically fail to achieve the same level of task performance in real environments.
 In the task of pushing Heavy bottle, Table~\ref{tab:data-efficiency} shows that AdaptSim achieves a similar level of task performance ($\sim$0.83) using only 16 trials while LearnInTarget and UDR+Target uses 40.
-Fine-tuning with real data in UDR+Target is ineffective until the real budget is sufficient and can negatively impact the performance in low data regime (\eg 4 and 8).
+Fine-tuning with real data in UDR+Target is ineffective until the real budget is sufficient and can negatively impact the performance in the low-data regime (\eg 4 and 8).
 This also exemplifies using simulation to amortize data requirements for policy training.
+We also introduce a new baseline \textbf{BayesOpt} here based on \citep{muratore2021data} that directly optimizes Eq.~\eqref{eq:bilevel} with Bayesian Optimization.
+However, with 24 rollouts (the minimum needed to initialize the optimization) it only achieves 0.65.

-While LearnInTarget and UDR+Target achieve reasonable performance in the pushing task, LearnInTarget achieves low reward on all the food pieces in the scooping task, and UDR+Target does not improve upon the performance of UDR policies.
+\textbf{Larger improvement in scooping task.} While LearnInTarget and UDR+Target achieve reasonable performance in the pushing task, LearnInTarget achieves low reward on all the food pieces in the scooping task, and UDR+Target does not improve upon the performance of UDR policies.
 The action space in the scooping task is more complex and requires significantly more data to search for or improve task policies.
 AdaptSim's adaptation pre-training in simulation considerably amortizes the real data requirement.